 BEFORE: I ran quickly to the board where the results would be posted, with many curious people standing around waiting anxiously to see their scores.

 AFTER: I rushed to the board to find people crowded around muttering prayers to themselves as they awaited the dean's arrival with their score results.

 The phrase "ran quickly" has become the more succinct and punchy "rushed."
 Instead of "many curious people standing around," we have substituted "people crowded around muttering prayers to themselves."
 Thus we gain a more vivid verb in "crowded" and a concrete image of people muttering prayers instead of the abstract adjective "curious" and the clunky adverb "anxiously."
 In focusing on nouns and verbs, we have succeeded in showing instead of telling.

-Do not use words twice in close proximity, and do not use the same words regularly throughout an essay.
-The problem usually comes in overusing the same noun that is central to your topic.
-Although we emphasized the importance of precision when you are describing the details of experiences, you can get away with synonyms when writing more broadly about themes and topics.
+Don't use words twice in close proximity, and don't use the same words regularly throughout an essay.
+The problem usually comes in overusing the same noun that's central to your topic.
+Although we emphasized the importance of precision when you're describing the details of experiences, you can get away with synonyms when writing more broadly about themes and topics.

 For example, if your essay is about your skills in interpersonal interaction, you could use such similar phrases as "communication strengths" and "building trusting relationships."